 Situations That Commonly Lead to Windows 11 Data Loss

-- 📛 Hardware malfunction: Modern storage devices can store huge quantities of data and do so without costing too much money, but their reliability still leaves something to be desired, and stories of sudden malfunction are not rare.
+- 📛 Hardware malfunction – Modern storage devices can store huge quantities of data and do so without costing too much money, but their reliability still leaves something to be desired.
+As this Reddit user’s experience with brand-new SSDs shows, malfunction can occur unpredictably – even when everything seems fine on the surface.
+In their case, large files were disappearing or suddenly turning into unreadable zero-byte data.

 Given the variety of scenarios that lead to data loss on Windows 11, I sorted these issues into three main categories, each matched with solutions that I’ve personally tested and found to work.